getify/You-Dont-Know-JS/types & grammar/ch2.md

 ## Strings

-It's a very common belief that strings are essentially just arrays of characters.
-While the implementation under the covers may or may not use arrays, it's important to realize that JavaScript strings are really not the same as arrays of characters.
+It's a very common belief that `string`s are essentially just `array`s of characters.
+While the implementation under the covers may or may not use `array`s, it's important to realize that JavaScript `string`s are really not the same as `array`s of characters.
 The similarity is mostly just skin-deep.

 For example, let's consider these two values: